Rubicon speech: The speech

-Due to its anticipation and publicity by different international media houses, the speech was delivered live to a worldwide audience of over 200 million.
-Botha clearly stated that he was not willing to change his position regarding the apartheid system and that Nelson Mandela would not be released from prison.
 In referring to the decisions the speech references as "crossing the Rubicon", Botha accepted that South Africa was passing a point of no return and that his government would maintain the apartheid system regardless of the internal or international consequences.

 Aftermath

 The speech had serious ripple effects to the economy of South Africa and it also caused South Africa to be even more isolated by the international community.
 The rand fell drastically against major currencies and the economy continued to shrink rapidly in growth until after the democratic handover of power a decade later.
 The speech played an important role in creating the conditions for the government defaulting on part of South Africa national debt obligations in 1985.
 This is the first and so far only time South Africa experienced a sovereign default.